asliakalin/SelfDrivingCarSimulation/README.md

 # Self Driving Car
-The first Self Driving Car simulation: Duckietown
+The first Self Driving Car simulation in the Duckietown Universe

 ## Set-up